iSYS-Software/SelenideReporter/README.md

     dependencies {
         ....
-        testImplementation 'com.github.iSYS-Software:SelenideReporter:1.1.5'
+        testImplementation 'com.github.iSYS-Software:SelenideReporter:1.1.6'
     }

 This will pull in a current version of Selenide (>= 6).
 If you are also using Spring Boot, it is possible that it pulls in older versions of some Selenium jars, which will break Selenide.
 So make sure that `org.seleniumhq.selenium:selenium-java` and all its transitive dependencies have version >= 4.
 Spring Boot might pull in v3.141.59.
 An easy way to fix this would be to put a reasonably current version like `selenium.version=4.11.0` into your gradle.properties.

+Additionally, if you want to run your tests via Chrome, you need to install chromedriver locally at `/usr/bin/chromedriver` (or configure another location, see below under Configuration).
+If you want to use other browsers, you need to install the corresponding webdriver or headless browser.

 ## Hello World Test
 ```